tilek/tilek.github.io/_pages/goals.md

   - Being strong & confident
   - Being physically flexible
 - Healthy and delicious food
-- Comfortable durable clothes that help me be happy
+- Comfortable durable pleasant clothes that help me be happy
 - Weekly & more often walks in the nature and parks

 - Good relationships in general